 Identity information about an individual that an InCommon Federation IdP might convey to a relying party is referred to as a set of "attributes" - structured, named information objects that refer to or pertain to the identity Subject.
 Identity attributes as used by InCommon are described on the InCommon Federation Attribute Overview web page.
-Specific attributes recommended for use by all IdPs12 and SPs are a described on the InCommon Federation Attribute Summary web page.
-Other attributes may be added to list from time to time.
+Specific attributes recommended for use by all IdPs and SPs are a described on the InCommon Federation Attribute Summary web page.
+Other attributes may be added to this list from time to time.
 The actual meaning of any attribute values identified as recommended for use by InCommon Participants must be consistent with the definitions in the most recent InCommon document.
-Any other attributes used from the eduPerson object class must have the meaning described in the eduPerson specification.
+InCommon IdPs conveying any of these attributes must ensure that the meaning of such information conforms with the InCommon definitions for these objects.